 - Phone Lock turns on a feature that locks your phone, either immediately or automatically after a set period of inactivity.
-An unlock code is required to enable this feature, to unlock the phone, and to set a new unlock code.
-Contact your service provider for your default unlock code. - Keypad Lock locks the phone's keypad, either immediately or automatically after a set period of inactivity.
-See "Locking the Keypad" on page 14 for more information on locking and unlocking the keypad.

-- SIM PIN enables and disables your phone's SIM PIN security feature.
-See "Turning the PIN Requirement On and Off" on page 12. - GPS PIN enables and disables your phone's GPS PIN security feature.
-See "Setting the GPS PIN Security Feature" on page 72. - Change Passwords changes your phone unlock code, security code, SIM PIN, and GPS PIN.
+An unlock code is required to enable this feature, to unlock the phone, and to set a new Unlock code.
+Contact your service provider for your default unlock code. - Keypad Lock locks the phone's keypad, either immediately or automatically after a set period of inactivity. - SIM PIN enables and disables your phone's SIM PIN security feature.
+See "Turning the PIN Requirement On and Off" on page 13. - GPS PIN enables and disables your phone's GPS PIN security feature.
+See "Setting the GPS PIN Security Feature" on page 67. - Change Passwords changes your phone unlock code, security code, SIM PIN, and GPS PIN.